Dried starter activation

 5. Let it rest in a warm spot

-Place the jar somewhere warm—ideally around 27 °C—out of direct sunlight.
+Place the jar somewhere warm—ideally around 24-27 °C—out of direct sunlight.
 Avoid cold drafts or overly hot appliances.

+You can also watch the video below.
 After 12–24 hours, you’ll begin to see signs of life: tiny bubbles, a mild yeasty smell, or a slight rise.
 That means your starter is waking up!
-From there, continue feeding it with equal weights of flour and water to build its strength — we’ll guide you through that in starter care.
+From there, continue feeding it with equal weights of flour and water to build its strength.